Extension Council Day on Campus

 Registration

-Enter the north entrance of the Scheman Building and take the stairs or elevator to the 1st floor to check in at the registration table.
 Registration is available 9:00-9:45 a.m.
 The program begins promptly at 9:45.
-Our day begins and ends at the Scheman Building; we’ll wrap up at 3:45pm.
+Our day begins and ends at the Digital Ag Innovation Center; we’ll wrap up at 3:45pm.

 Food

-Morning refreshments will be available at the Scheman Building when you arrive.
+Morning refreshments will be available at the Digital Ag Innovation Center when you arrive.
 Lunch will be a buffet catered by Hickory Park Restaurant.
 And we’ll cap off the day with ice cream from the ISU Creamery that you can take with you on the road.
 If you indicated a special dietary need, that will be accommodated.

 Attire